monodot/monodot-co-uk/_posts/2016-12-09-openshift-cheatsheet.markdown

     kubernetes
     kube-scheduler

-MacBook starts burning up / running out of RAM:

-- Java containers may hang on startup
+Q. MacBook starts burning up / running out of RAM?
+Java containers hanging on startup?

 - Increase the RAM available to Docker for Mac (this will require a Docker restart)
 - `docker stop` any non-essential containers that you may be running _outside_ OpenShift